In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-During our portability assessment, we tested the noise levels at the maximum suction for each pump because loud pumping sounds can hinder relaxation, which is helpful to milk production.
-We also considered whether any unusual or strange noises were coming from the pumps.
-In general, quieter breast pumps are preferable.
+We tested the noise levels at the maximum suction for each pump because loud pumping can hinder relaxation and milk production.
+We also considered unusual or strange noises, with a preference for quieter breast pumps.

 Those pumps not listed had a decibel reading of LO or made no noise like the Haakaa.

-The Haakaa Gen 1 earns a top spot in this submetric due to its silent operation, primarily attributed to its no-motor design.
-The Elvie Stride also stands out for its remarkably quiet operation.
-During testing, it had a low vibrating sound that resembles a gentle “shhh,” but it's so quiet and unobtrusive that louder background noises can easily mask it, offering a quiet and discreet pumping experience.
+The Haakaa Gen 1 has a silent, no-motor design.
+The Elvie Stride is also remarkably quiet, with a low vibrating sound that resembles a gentle “shhh,” but it's so quiet that louder background noises easily mask it.
+The Spectra contenders are relatively quiet and emit a purring noise, with a noticeable click at the end of the suction.

 The Spectra S2 Plus emits a relatively low noise level.